 But it’s not just in pro cycling.
 Across the sport in the UK, more needs to be done to help get women onto bikes and to enjoy the same opportunities as men.
 A 2018 study by Sustrans found that men were twice as likely to cycle across a city than women yet four out of five women supported more investment in cycling… something’s not quite right there.

 I could go on listing lots of ways in which women seem under-represented in cycling but I think you’d all just stop reading!
-So instead, and to celebrate International Women’s Day tomorrow, we’ve looked at women who have inspired us all over the past year in some way related to two wheels.
+So instead, we’ve looked at women who have inspired us all over the past year in some way related to two wheels.
 These women are an inspiration to us all, men and women alike.

 If you’ve not heard of Jenny by now then where have you been?
 When she broke the current women’s record by more than two weeks by cycling self-supported around the world in 124 days, she made it onto almost every mainstream and cycling news channel.
 Jenny set off in June last year and covered 18,000 miles across four continents.
 It was an extraordinary achievement, especially for someone who was relatively new to cycling.
 It’s fair to say she will have inspired thousands to get out and explore more using two wheels.